How to transfer money to Asia – Index

 Even though I’ve tried to respond to the most common questions at the end of this article (especially the questions I was asking when I began using this service), the specific conditions can change depending on the country where you’re sending the money from, where you’re sending the money to, the method of payment used (credit card, wire transfer, etc) and other variables.

-here you’ll find an extremely complete list of frequently asked questions on how to use TransferWise.
+Here you’ll find an extremely complete list of frequently asked questions on how to use Wise.

-How do I sign up to use TransferWise?
+How do I sign up to use Wise?

 All you have to do is go on TranserWise and open a free account by following the steps illustrated in the video above or, alternately, the following instructions:

-- You can login through your Gmail, Facebook, or Paypal account or by inserting your email address and a password, and clicking on the blinking green button;
+- You can log in through your Gmail, Facebook, or Paypal account or by inserting your email address and a password, and clicking on the blinking green button;

 - Fill in your personal data (name, date of birth, telephone, address, etc);

-- Decide where you want to send the money: you can send it to your foreign bank account (for example if you’ve already opened a bank account in the country where you’ve moved), the account of someone else (such as a friend’s account in the country where you’ve moved in the even that you haven’t yet opened an account), or a company if you intend to pay for a service in a foreign country;
+- Decide where you want to send the money: you can send it to your foreign bank account (for example if you’ve already opened a bank account in the country where you’ve moved), the account of someone else (such as a friend’s account in the country where you’ve moved in the event that you haven’t yet opened an account), or a company if you intend to pay for a service in a foreign country;

 - Enter the receiver’s information (name and bank details);